jannispaul/The-Spotify-Fan-Destroyer/README.md

 ## Credit

-With few exceptions the code was written by me, Jannis Paul Wicke.
+The code was mostly written by me, Jannis Paul Wicke specifically for this project.
+Here are the exceptions and sources the code ist from.
+All sources are also in the code itself.

 - The authorization code was created as part of a previous university project: `setAccessToken(), authorize(), fetchJSONFromSpotify()`
 - Fisher yates algorithm to randomly shuffle an array: https://javascript.info/array-methods#shuffle-an-array